LIAAD/socialbus/socialbus-guide/source/architecture.rst

 Architecture
 ##############

-This section describes each layer of SocialEcho.
+This section describes each layer of SocialBus.

 Tweets are received from the Twitter streaming API using crawler client and sent to a messaging exchange.
 The tweets are read from the messaging queue and processed by the computing unit.
 See diagram below.